zoezebra/vartest/lessons/lesson_01/README.rst

 #.
 Using the file `format.py`, create a new variable and assign it a value of
    `24`.

 #.
-Return the `mystring` variable, performing a format operation that will pass
+Return the `MYSTRING` constant, performing a format operation that will pass
    in the variable created in step #1.

 Advanced Application